metatyper/metatyper-ts/README.md

 4. implement property decorators (like in the typeorm).
 5. implement the logic of configuring MetaArgs of Meta class instances.
 6. implement Meta type default as a function.
-7. implement more popular validators and serializers
+7. implement more popular validators and serializers.
-8. implement property descriptors control logic (e.g. to use Object.freeze)
-9. rewrite docs
+8. rewrite docs.